eProsima/Integration-Service-docs/docs/newprotocol.rst

 Now, we are in condition to start with the implementation of each function.

-As we established before, our library doesn't need to override the default :ref:`ISBridge` behaviour, so our ``create_bridge`` function will return ``nullptr``.
+As we established before, our library doesn't need to override the default :ref:`ISBridge` behavior, so our ``create_bridge`` function will return ``nullptr``.

 .. literalinclude:: new_bridge.cpp